Katrine Henderson and NallaRuer are an artist connective and co-founders of the online learning platform Ecology of Being.

 NallaRuer is a visual artist and co-founder of ''Ecology of Being'', a platform that facilitates psycho-ecological development through a community and ''Learning Pathway'' programmes.
 He has been working as a visual artist for twenty-five years, producing painted ''Image Stories'', he describes this work as ''Initiatory Art''.
 Ecology of Being is an outreach of the ecological knowledge and the parallel responsibilities that emerge from this work.

-After his travels he worked in a number of jobs including as a chef, taxi driver, baker, youth leader, carpenter and furniture-maker and as a social worker.
-He had a developing strong interest in psychological development, this led to him establishing a platform to eventually become a therapist.
-He decided to undertake an Advanced training in Rogerian Humanistic Psychotherapy which included training in psychodrama and expressive arts.
-He then backed this up by completing Social Policy and Social Work study at the University of Manchester, England.
-He completed Post-graduate Psychoanalytic studies of children in the psychology department at the University of Leeds, England.
+He has worked in a number of jobs including as a construction worker, chef, taxi driver, baker, youth leader, carpenter, furniture-maker and social worker.
+He later undertook an Advanced training in Rogerian Humanistic Psychotherapy including training in Psychodrama and Expressive Arts.
+He continued his formal higher education studying Social Policy and Social Work at the University of Manchester, England.
+He completed post-graduate Psychoanalytic Studies of children in the psychology department at the University of Leeds, England.
 He then undertook a specialist training in ''Intergenerational Trauma'' and also qualified as a ''Clinical Supervisor'' with the British Association of Psychology.
+He has since completed a training in Ecopsychology at the Pacifica Graduate Institute, California.

-This culminated in him working as a community-based Psychotherapist with NGOs and in Statutory Child Protection Services.
-He specialised in establishing projects from scratch working in some of the most challenged social environments in England and Wales.
+He worked as a community-based Psychotherapist with NGOs and in Statutory Child Protection Services.
+He held roles as Play Therapist, Counsellor, Service Manager and Project Director, specialising in establishing and leading projects from scratch working in some of the most challenged social environments in England and Wales.
 He established a highly successful ''Play Therapy'' service using Virginia Axlines's work as a therapeutic model.
-He was also influenced by the ''Sand-Play Therapy'' model used by Jungian Therapist Dora Kalff.
-He saw his work as including the role of advocate for his client children and their families who were nearly always overwhelmed by the multiple statutory services intervening in their lives.
-He saw many of the Statutory interventions as alienating and often compounding the lived experience of mental illness, trauma, abuse and social depravation of his client base.
+He was also influenced by the ''Sand Play Therapy'' model used by Jungian Therapist Dora Kalff.
+He saw his work as including the role of advocate for his client children and their families, who were nearly always overwhelmed by the multiple statutory services intervening in their lives.
+He saw many of the statutory interventions as alienating and often compounding the lived experience of mental illness, trauma, abuse and social depravation of his client-base.
 This work meant he often led cases in the Family courts as well as being called into court as a specialist witness.
-He has since completed a training in Ecopsychology at the Pacifica Graduate Institute.

-To see a selection of the artworks of NallaRuer please connect with NallaRuer.earth here.
+To see a selection of the artworks of NallaRuer please connect with NallaRuer.earthhere.

 opening up our modern human dualistic minds to an expansive ''Connective'' relationship with the ''Outerior'' mind of nature.